|

 - Using too large a sac.
 The smallest size

-of Vac diaphragm is the only one you ever need use.
-Although this is generally called
+of Vac diaphragm is virtually the only one you will ever use.
+Although called

 the "Debutante" size, it is the only size that can be used in 51s and standard